-I had the nicest time in Pula last week and wanted to tell everyone just how great a place it was to visit so here goes.
+I had the nicest time in Pula both times I have visited the area.
+It is a lesser known destination in Croatia and I wanted to tell everyone just how great a place it was to visit so let us dive in to things to do in Pula!

 Pula, for those who do not know, is located along the coast of Croatia in the north, in a region called Istria.
 The town and surrounding area are rich with Roman history and the coastline is absolutely stunning.

-Amazingly, considering it is August, the place was not too crowded either.
+Amazingly, considering it was August, the place was not too crowded.
 It wasn’t deserted, but it was not too difficult to find a spot on the beach or a seat in a restaurant, which was perfect.

 We flew from Stansted on a direct Ryanair flight, which lasted 1hour 55min and incredibly was not late!
 I know I was shocked too.
 The coach from Victoria, on the other hand, was zero fun and took forever to get through central London and I will not be persuaded to do that again!

 We stayed in a Park Plaza called Arena in a secluded little bay which had its own beach away from the main one, which was great.
 It had a pool and some sun loungers and hammocks in the shaded area between the hotel and the beach, but we didn’t spend any time there as the beach was prettier.
 It also had one of the most insane breakfast buffets I have ever seen and I even had cheesecake for breakfast one day which I was pretty pleased about.